 Here’s our tennis injury list for the most common tennis related injuries we see in our clinics.

-At this time of year (wimbledon), we see many patients suffering from a multitude of injuries directly related to playing tennis.
-All of these injuries have one thing in common, they involve a tendon
+At this time of year (Wimbledon), we see many patients suffering from a multitude of injuries directly related to playing tennis.
+All of these injuries have one thing in common, they all involve tendons!

 What is Tennis elbow?

 Tennis elbow refers to an irritation of the tendons of the outer elbow.
-These tendons anchor the wrist extensor muscles and are responsible for cocking the wrist up, for example, when lifting your wrist up to ‘rev’ a motorbike or for gripping objects such as a tennis racquet.
+These tendons anchor the wrist extensor muscles to the bone and are responsible for cocking the wrist back.
 Repetitive gripping of a tennis racquet and in particular the motion of a backhand swing/volley during tennis can overload this tendon, causing pain.

 What is Shoulder Impingement Syndrome?